antonymarcano/postcode/README.md

     npm install

-And everything should just work.
+Then try:

+    npm test

 You should see something like this:

     Starting...